Bevis Bulmer: Early years

 Bulmer began his mining career at some of the former Bulmer properties at Wilton, North Yorkshire, and is said to have been interested in his youth in the iron smelter set up by Sir John Manners at Rievaulx Abbey, a project to which he returned in 1577 when a new smelter was being set up.
 According to Baldwin, Bulmer's "later surviving water and drainage works betray experience of this old monastic site’s water supply, and ideas illustrated in Georg Agricola’s De Re Metallica".

 About 1562 Bulmer founded the lead and calamine mines in the Mendip Hills near Chewton, Somerset.
-The Mendip ores (calamine and galena) were used by Christopher Schutz from 1565–86 at the smelter newly constructed by the Company of Mineral and Battery Works at Tintern.
-According to Baldwin, Bulmer was also "on the fringes" of the smelting operations at Dartford in which Schutz refined tons of worthless ore brought from Baffin Island in 1576-8 by Martin Frobisher.
+The Mendip ores (calamine and galena) were used by Christopher Schutz from 1565 to 1586 at the smelter newly constructed by the Company of Mineral and Battery Works at Tintern.
+According to Baldwin, Bulmer was also "on the fringes" of the smelting operations at Dartford in which Schutz refined tons of worthless ore brought from Baffin Island in 1576–78 by Martin Frobisher.

 1580s

 About 1581 Bulmer visited the silver mines and smelters at Bannow Bay and Clonmines in Wexford.

 In 1584 Bulmer and Sir Julius Caesar petitioned the Privy Council for a patent to build lighthouses, which Bulmer was granted.
 In February 1585 the Admiralty Court commissioned Bulmer and two others to assay the gold bullion on the captured Spanish ship Volante at Bristol.

-On 13 March 1583 Doctor John Dee had entered into a lease at the London home of Lionel Duckett to work silver and lead mines at Combe Martin and Knap Down in Devon; however Dee left England in September 1584 in the wake of debts incurred as a result of the Frobisher expeditions in 1576-8.
+On 13 March 1583 Doctor John Dee had entered into a lease at the London home of Lionel Duckett to work silver and lead mines at Combe Martin and Knap Down in Devon; however Dee left England in September 1584 in the wake of debts incurred as a result of the Frobisher expeditions in 1576–8.
 In 1587 Dee's lease was in some way taken over by his former pupil, Adrian Gilbert, brother of Sir Humphrey Gilbert, and John Poppler, a London lapidary.
 Gilbert and Bulmer then entered into a bargain whereby Bulmer would work the mine and bear the costs, and he and Gilbert would have an equal share of the profits.
 The mine developed by Bulmer, Fayes Mine, is said by Atkinson to have been 32 fathoms deep and 32 fathoms wide, and to have yielded Bulmer and Gilbert £10,000 apiece for the first two years of operation, although the output dropped to £1000 during the mine's final year.
 Dee returned to England in 1589, and on 19 December was generously compensated by Gilbert.
 Two "famous bowls" were later made of silver taken from Fayes Mine.

-In 1586, backed by financial support from Elizabeth I and others, Bulmer mined silver and lead at the mines at Chewton in the Mendip Hills; the Queen is said to have lost £10,000 pounds in the venture.
+In 1586, backed by financial support from Elizabeth I and others, Bulmer mined silver and lead at the mines at Chewton in the Mendip Hills; the Queen is said to have lost £10,000 in the venture.

 In 1588 he was granted a patent for a water-powered nail-making machine, and on 4 December 1588 was given licence for twelve years "to make and cut iron into small pieces to work out nails".